-Parents: Parents have been happy with the return of students back on campus and look forward to a more stable "normal" schedule for the 2022-2023 school year.
-Parents did mention wanting to see an improved walkway and upgrade to campus signage around campus at Semitropic for the safety of our students.
+Parents: Parents have been happy with the return of parent/family activities on campus and look forward to a more scheduled for the 2023-2024 school year.
+Parents did mention wanting to see an improvement to playground structures and/or shading and upgrade to campus signage around campus at Semitropic for the safety of our students.
 Parents also saw the value of high quality professional development for our staff in areas of ELA and Math as well as PBIS.
 Parents liked that students are rewarded for good behavior and would like to see more.
 In addition, parents liked having a Social Worker on campus to help students with social-emotional issues that arise and also help parents make connections outside of school for assistance.
 Parents were grateful for the after school program this year and would like to see if continued.
 Many expressed a need for transportation in for after school and for sports activities.
-Parents would also like to see the continuation of field trips for classes that started mid-year.
+Parents would also like to see the continuation of field trips for classes that.

-Board: The Board collectively feels that the best place for our students is in school, they want to ensure that the campus is ready and safe when students return full time in the fall.
+Board: The Board collectively feels that the best place for our students is in school, they want to ensure that the campus continues to be safe when students return in the fall.
 They want to make sure the facilities are up to par and they want to ensure our teachers have the best professional development available to them so they can better serve our students.

 Teachers: Teachers are excited to return in the fall.
 Additional Professional development and on site coaching in Math and ELA to help ensure the best strategies are used in the classroom is something teachers feel is important.
 In addition, teachers see the value in having classroom assistants that can help in the Rtl process with small group assistance.
 Teachers would like to see additional classroom assistants in the classroom and an additional campus yard aid to help with supervision.
+Teachers also expressed a desire to see some maintenance and repairs to take place around campus (i.e. basketball courts, cracked paint...)

-Students: Students have reported that they want to be on campus with their peers.
-Also, students reported that they enjoy earning ROAR tickets for good behavior and hope that continues.
-They really liked the ROAR store and would work to get tickets to cash out at the store.
+Students: Students have reported that they enjoy earning ROAR points for good behavior and hope that continues.
+They really liked the ROAR store and would work to get points to cash out at the store.
 They would like to go on more field trips and enjoy more fun activities like the color run.

 Classified Staff: Maintenance Operation and Transportation Manager and support staff are excited about the coming year.
 Several classified staff agreed that the facilities need to be prepared for over the summer for a return in the fall.
 Classroom assistance saw value in working with students in the classroom and suggested hiring another assistant to help reduce group sizes.
-Classified staff will continue to support PBIS ROARing by giving out tickets to students who are behaving positively.
+Classified staff will continue to support PBIS ROARing by giving out points to students who are behaving positively.